AIR-TO-WATER (A2W) HEAT PUMPS - DETAILS

 Two white wall-mounted electric heaters in a room with wood flooring.

-• Quiet and responsive for heating and cooling.
+• Quiet and responsive

 • Can be mounted higher on wall or even ceiling.